joecutter/PromoCodeStarterDemo/README.md

 ## APIS
 There are 5 endpoints defined:-
- # 1. /promo/generate/{amount}
+ # 1. /promo/generate/{amount}/{event}
     - Use this to generate new promocode.
-As proposed each promo will have a certain amount, hence bind each generated promo will an amount. thus replace {amount} will a figure.
+    - As proposed each promo will have a certain amount, hence bind each generated promo with an amount. thus replace {amount} with a figure(int value).
+    - The {event} is to solve the problem of validity.
+So each newly created promocode will have a predefined destination when beign created.

  # 2. /promo/activate
     - This endpoint is to be used when Activating/Deactivating a promocode.
 Takes the model of the type:- {
-     "requestType":"activated", //requesttype can be either activated or deactivate "req":"3PTEPX" // promocode
+     "requestType":"activated", //requesttype can be either "activated" or "deactivate" "req":"3PTEPX" // promocode
      }